geospace-code/h5fortran/README.md

 In distinction from other high-level HDF5 interfaces, h5fortran works to deduplicate code, using polymorphism wherever feasible and extensive test suite.

 Polymorphic [API](./API.md) with read / write **dataset** types int32, int64, real32, real64, character (string) with rank scalar (0-D) through 7-D.
+Variable-length datasets "H5S_UNLIMITED" can also be read.

 HDF5 **attributes** are also supported for read/write types int32, int64, real32, real64, character (string) with rank scalar (0-D) through 7-D.

 For **character**, datasets and attributes are supported for fixed length and variable length strings.
 Character padding uses spaces as this is the default for Fortran.
 Space-padded, null-terminated and null-padded strings are also supported on read.
+UTF8 characters are passed through on read and write using the Fortran default character kind.

 * **Array slicing on read and write** is supported, that is, reading or writing part of a disk HDF5 array into a variable matching the slice shape.
 * Mismatched datatypes are coerced as per standard Fortran rules.
 For example, reading a float HDF5 variable into an integer Fortran variable:  42.3 => 42